 Is there a theme for Royal Ascot 2026?

-If you loved Carole Middleton's butter yellow dress, Hobbs has just dropped a similar style this season.
-It features cornelli-style embroidery and a universally flattering fit-and-flare cut.
-It even has pockets.
-Style it with white accessories.
+If you loved Carole Middleton's 2025 look, this Hobbs midi dress is a similar style.
+Featuring cornelli-style embroidery and a flattering fit-and-flare cut, it even has pockets.
+I'd style it with white accessories.

 How chic is this halterneck dress from Reiss?
 Beautiful for any summer event, I love it paired with rattan accessories.
 Made from a lightweight linen blend, it's available in regular and petite lengths.